wdtio/wdt-recipes/recipes/logrotate.md

 4. Edit the config file for your logfile under `/etc/logrotate.d/'.
    1. Add or extend the postrotate section to send a kick to the URL copied from step 3.

-Now every time logrotate runs, it'll also send a kick to WDT.
-This regular kick prevents WDT from sending an alert to you.
-If, for whatever reason logrotate fails, WDT won't get the kick and will send an alert.
+Now every time logrotate runs, it'll also send a kick to WDT.io.
+This regular kick prevents WDT.io from sending an alert to you.
+If, for whatever reason logrotate fails, WDT.io won't get the kick and will send an alert.

 ### Example